johanley/postscript-notes/README.md

 * Visual Studio has an [extension for PS](https://marketplace.visualstudio.com/items?itemName=mxschmitt.postscript).
 * There's an [Eclipse-based plug-in](https://marketplace.eclipse.org/content/postscript-development-tools#details)
 * Notepad++ has built-in syntax highlighting for PS
-* debugging PS is very rudimentary.
-Adobe has an <em>ehandler.ps</em> which can give better stack traces etc., but I haven't used it yet.
+* debugging PS can be very rudimentary.
 * the conversion from PS to PDF for the final output is a non-issue, since it's handled by well-known and stable tools (Ghostscript and Adobe Acrobat/Distiller).
 * there's no significant community of users producing libraries for it
 * there's little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.
 * outputs in English and French that can use the 8859-1 (Latin-1) character encoding are straightforward (see below).
 * outputs in Chinese, Japanese, Korean and so on are possible, but more complicated.

-In Language Level 3, there are 385 operators listed in the manual.
+In Language Level 3, there are about 385 operators listed in the manual.
 Initially, this gives you the impression that PS is large and complex.
 But after using it for a few weeks, it seems that the opposite is the case: 80% of the time, you use 20% of the operators.
 As usual, it's not only about the language, but the language <em>plus the libraries</em>.